swantescholz/ai/README.md

-# all my AI experiments stuff
+# Some AI experiments using Python and Kotlin